IBIZA - CALA d'HORT - ES BOLDADO - POST 2

 Crumble de manzana (apple crumble).

 Flaó (a light dessert that features creamy cheese, lemon zest, mint, and aniseed liqueur.
-Traditionally, flaons were part of Easter family celebrations, but now they are available all year round).
+Traditionally, Flaó's were part of Easter family celebrations, but now they are available year-round.

 Graixonera (made from day-old ensaimadas, eggs, cinnamon, orange and lemon peel, and lard).

-To drink, we had two bottles of wine that were paired with the food excellently,
+To drink, we had two bottles of wine that were paired excellently with the food.

 Mar de Frades Albariño 2021 - Rias Baixas